hydpy-dev/hydpy/hydpy/docs/rst/simulation.rst

 can tell us, `wrong` is not a boolean value, as would be required:

 >>> subprocess = run_subprocess("hyd.py xml_validate HydPy-H-Lahn/single_run.xml")  # doctest: +ELLIPSIS
-failed validating 'wrong' with XsdAtomicBuiltin(name='xs:boolean'):
+failed decoding 'wrong' with XsdAtomicBuiltin(name='xs:boolean'):
 <BLANKLINE>
 Reason: 'wrong' is not a boolean value
 ...